by Ricardo Fernández Serrata

 The example data processor here is a byte inverter (you can call it "NOTter"), it inverts all bits of each and all bytes.
 Of course you can use buffering for something else, like encryption, regex find-&-replace, encoding, decoding, parsing, serializating, etc...

 bs (block size) must be specified in bytes not kilobytes.
 It can be any positive integer you want, but it's recommended to use powers of 2. bs defines DD's buffer size and AM's max array size (but because AM is a dynamic lang, arrays allocate more memory than necessary).
 Bigger = faster but it can have diminishing returns.
 Use chunks (blocks) small enough to avoid crashes and/or memory allocation errors.

 Don't try to invert an inverted file while the original (non-inverted) file is still in the same directory with the same name.
 This flow always appends data instead of overwriting and I didn't add runtime support for custom destination path.

 Please understand that AM is slow even for 2MB files, especially when iterating over individual bytes instead of SWords, DWords, or QWords.

-DD (cmd) executable should be available on any Android device since v2.3 "Gingerbread", thus compatibility is guaranteed.
+DD (cmd) executable should be available on any Android device since v2.3 "Gingerbread", thus compatibility and portability are guaranteed.